 Run the Dia2Dump sample

 Dia2Dump.exe relies on the msdiaversion.dll COM server to provide its services.
-In Visual Studio 2015 and Visual Studio 2017, the version is msdia140.dll.
+Starting in Visual Studio 2015, the version is msdia140.dll.
 If the msdiaversion.dll COM server isn't initialized, you must register it before dia2dump.exe can work.
 The DIA SDK directory has a bin subdirectory that contains the x86 version of the DLL.
 A version for x64 architecture machines is in bin\amd64, and a version for ARM is in bin\arm.
 To register the dll, open an elevated Developer command prompt window, and change to the directory that contains the version for your machine architecture.
 Enter the command

 regsvr32 msdia140.dll to register the COM server.

 Open a command prompt and change to the directory that contains the dia2dump.exe that you built.